counsyl/stor/docs/index.rst

 For more detailed documentation about the various interfaces offered by Counsyl Storage Utils, check out the following:

 - :ref:`main_interface`: In depth documentation about the main interface.
-- :ref:`swift`: In depth documentation about swift access.
+- :ref:`swift`: In depth documentation about Swift access.
-- :ref:`posix`: In depth documentation about posix access.
+- :ref:`posix`: In depth documentation about Posix access.
-- :ref:`windows`: In depth documentation about windows access.
+- :ref:`windows`: In depth documentation about Windows access.
-- :ref:`testing`: Testing components for testing with swift storage.
+- :ref:`testing`: Testing components for testing with Swift storage.